 Right after joining the NOC Tools team as a data scientist/data engineer role almost one year ago, I learned that monitoring would be an essential part of the roadmap.
-The goal for 2021 was to be able to monitor each device if it’s healthy and performing as expected on the field, on the exchange point, or the customers’ offices and homes across the whole of Turkey.
+The goal for 2021 was to monitor each device’s health and performance on the field, on the exchange point, or in the customers’ offices and homes across the whole of Turkey.
 Of course, there is an ongoing monitoring system that handles all those operations and sends alerts to respondents.
-Yet, most of the parts of that system consist of outdated tools, legacy codes.
+Yet, most of the parts of that system consist of outdated tools and legacy codes.
 So, I took the responsibility for every single part of which “data” is coming through or going out and managed to replace oldies with newbies and also goodies.

 One of the particular tasks I’ve done was collecting traffic stats of users from BNGs (Broadband Network Gateway).
 Most of the collectors can obtain traffic stats per user.
 However, in some cases, you would not like to let your devices to respond SNMP calls of collectors because of performance or privacy-related issues.
 So, that drives me to build a custom SNMP collector.